electrode-io/electrode/packages/electrode-react-webapp/README.md

 This module helps render and serve your Electrode React application's `index.html`.
 It will handle doing server side rendering and embedding all the necessary JS and CSS bundles for your application.

 All the defaults are configured out of the box, but your index page is extensible.
-You can specify your own index template file with the `htmlFile` option.
+You can specify your own index template file with the `htmlFile` or `selectTemplate` options.

 See [design](/packages/electrode-react-webapp/DESIGN.md) for details on how the template can be extended.